-ģ Ξ Ξ ģ Ï ÷ ÷ Ä Befor Before white queenside castling After white queenside castling ıg Befor e bla ck k ingsi de ca astlin g Afte r blao ck ki ngsi de ca stlin g
+Before white kingside castling

+After white kingside castling

+Before black queenside castling

+After black queenside castling

+Before white queenside castling

+After white queenside castling

+Before black kingside castling

+After black kingside castling
-3.8.2.1 The right to castle has been lost:

-3.8.2.1.1 if the king has already moved, or

-3.8.2.1.2 with a rook that has already moved.

-3.8.2.2 Castling is prevented temporarily:

-3.8.2.2.1 if the square on which the king stands, or the square which it must cross, or the square which it is to occupy, is attacked by one or more of the opponent's pieces, or

-3.8.2.2.2 if there is any piece between the king and the rook with which castling is to be effected.

-3.9.1 The king is said to be 'in check' if it is attacked by one or more of the opponent's pieces, even if such pieces are constrained from moving to the square occupied by the king because they would then leave or place their own king in check.

-3.9.2 No piece can be moved that will either expose the king of the same colour to check or leave that king in check.

-3.10.1 A move is legal when all the relevant requirements of Articles 3.1 - 3.9 have been fulfilled.

-3.10.2 A move is illegal when it fails to meet the relevant requirements of Articles 3.1 -3.9
+- 3.8.2.1 The right to castle has been lost: - 3.8.2.1.1 if the king has already moved, or - 3.8.2.1.2 with a rook that has already moved. - 3.8.2.2 Castling is prevented temporarily: - 3.8.2.2.1 if the square on which the king stands, or the square which it must cross, or the square which it is to occupy, is attacked by one or more of the opponent's pieces, or - 3.8.2.2.2 if there is any piece between the king and the rook with which castling is to be effected. - 3.9.1 The king is said to be 'in check' if it is attacked by one or more of the opponent's pieces, even if such pieces are constrained from moving to the square occupied by the king because they would then leave or place their own king in check. - 3.9.2 No piece can be moved that will either expose the king of the same colour to check or leave that king in check. - 3.10.1 A move is legal when all the relevant requirements of Articles 3.1 3.9 have been fulfilled. - 3.10.2 A move is illegal when it fails to meet the relevant requirements of Articles 3.1 -3.9

+If an arbiter observes an illegal move he must always intervene immediately.
+He should not wait for a claim to be submitted by a player.